-Some plants are toxic and eaten over a period of time, this toxicity causes anemia.
-Over-usage of anti-inflammatory drugs and neonatal isoerythrolysis are other causes of anemia.
+Some plants are toxic and if eaten over a period of time, this toxicity causes anemia.
+Over-usage of anti-inflammatory drugs and some neonatal conditions are also causes of anemia.

 In the case of equine infectious anemia, horse flies, mosquitos and deer flies often transmit the virus, or it may be transmitted via blood transfusion, in-utero passage from mare to foal or through semen or milk.

 Obviously anemia will affect a horse's level of energy and general well-being.
 A proper diet is especially important both for preventing anemia and in healing the body when injuries, ulcers, infections, or illnesses have caused either loss of blood or destruction of red blood cells.

 Veterinarians often recommend oats and oat extracts which are considered to have remarkable properties and have a beneficial effect on the horse's digestive system.

 A clean, well-kept environment that protects the horse from biting insects and accidental injuries along with care to make sure that stable and pasture mates are healthy to prevent contagious diseases such as equine infectious anemia from infecting a horse prone to anemia .

 Whenever anemia is suspected, the source of the anemia should be determined, and blood tests should be done to determine the packed cell volume (PCV).
 If the anemia is due to acute blood loss, the source of the trauma or hemorrhage should be identified and controlled.
 A veterinarian should be contacted immediately to perform a complete physical examination, take blood samples and possibly give a blood transfusion.